 Justin Constantine defied the odds when he made it home from Iraq.

 A lawyer by trade, then-Maj.
-Constantine deployed to Anbar province in 2006 with a small Marine civil affairs team.
+Constantine deployed to al Anbar province in 2006 with a small Marine civil affairs team.
 The team was attached to 3rd Battalion, 2nd Marines, and worked to rebuild infrastructure in a volatile area between Ramadi and Fallujah that had proved perilous to Marines.

-"When I got there, I checked in with the battalion commander and on the wall outside his office he had pictures of all the young Marines who had been killed by IEDs and some snipers," Constantine, who retired at the rank of lieutenant colonel, told Military Times.
+"When I got there, I checked in with the battalion commander and on the wall outside his office he had pictures of all the young Marines who had already been killed by IEDs and some snipers," Constantine, who retired at the rank of lieutenant colonel, told Military Times.
 "It was heartbreaking because it looked like a high school yearbook — mostly lance corporals and corporals."

 On Oct.
-18, 2006 — just six weeks into the deployment — Constantine was patrolling in an area where there was a known enemy sniper.
+18, 2006 — just six weeks into the deployment — Constantine was were patrolling in an area where there was a known enemy sniper.
 Constantine, the team leader, had just urged a journalist embedded with the team to keep moving so they didn't end up in a sniper's sights.
-As the reporter took a step forward, a round flew through the space where his head just was and hit a wall.
+As the reporter took a step forward, a round flew through threw the space where his head just was and hit a wall.